RoTo, Spring Studio 2009

 SCI Arc, Fall Studio 2019

 SCI Arc, Fall Studio 2016

 HYBRID OF EXTREMES:

 Things are different now.
-Just how different is indeterminate and what the final state will be is unknowable.
-What created this predicament is short term thinking, our inability to pace ourselves to endure, our diminished patience, and need for diminishing time horizons for ‘returns on investments’, both personal and collective.
-It seems that we no longer are regulated or guided by a common vision or story and we have a growing propensity to negotiate our private interests in public forums.
+Just how different is indeterminate, and what the final state will be is unknowable.
+What created this predicament is short-term thinking: our inability to pace ourselves to endure, our diminished patience, and our need for diminishing time horizons for 'returns on investments', both personal and collective.
+It seems that we no longer are regulated or guided by a common vision or story, and we have a growing propensity to negotiate our private interests in public forums.
 We have created quite a mess.

-the body moves systematically, and relatively slowly.
-When it is working properly and with a particular focus, each part ‘moves’ in proportion to other parts ; common goal, synchronized action, effective performance.
-It apprehends the world directly through senses and sub-senses (heat and cold, gravity, speed, etc) The body time structures are rhythmic, cyclical, and sequential.
+The body moves systematically, and relatively slowly.
+When it is working properly and with a particular focus, each part ‘moves’ in proportion to other parts ; common goals, synchronized action, effective performance.
+It apprehends the world directly through senses and sub-senses (heat and cold, gravity, speed, etc).
+The body's time structures are rhythmic, cyclical, and sequential.